-The plantar fascia is a thick, band of connective tissue that runs from the bottom of the heel to the ball of the foot.
-If this tissue stretches too much, tears can develop resulting in scar tissue as it tries to heal.
+The plantar fascia is a thick, band of connective tissue that runs from the front of the heel to the ball of the foot.
+The plantar tendon keeps the arch of the foot from flattening completely when weight is placed on the foot.
+It is a natural shock absorption mechanism.
+However if the plantar fascia stretches too much, tears can develop resulting in painful scar tissue as it tries to heal.

 If you have plantar fasciitis, you are probably experiencing some of the following symptoms: